PSeitz/SoundOnReturn/README.md

 ## Usage
 ##### Start From The CommandLine

-Create a config file conf.json with selected options.
+Create a config file, e.g. conf.json with selected options.
 Then start it with:

-    node sor-starter.js -c /path/to/file
+    node sor-starter.js -c /path/to/conf.json

 ```json
 {